 To get the right angle for your inspection, there’s a 45° adjustability on the camera.
 Again, it’s not the most impressive on today’s market, but still valuable.

-What we liked: It’s easy to operate, and with features like one key start and landing, it should be user friendly even for inexperienced users.
+What are our favorite features?
+It’s easy to operate, and with features like one key start and landing, it should be user friendly even for inexperienced users.
 You’ll also appreciate the additional battery that extends the flying time to 40 minutes.

 This drone looks impressive with the black casing, and it won’t easily show smudges after lots of handling, unlike the many white models on our list of reviews.

 You’ll get up to 22 minutes of flight time from one battery, which isn’t the best, but a great average for roof inspections.
 You’ll usually get most of your necessary footage in that time.
 Also, the good battery life is in part, thanks to its brushless motor.

 It comes with all the features you expect from a high-end drone, including Auto Return, which it will do if it runs low on power, so you don’t lose it.
 The FPV feature helps you have a realistic view of the roof.

 What makes it stand out?
 You can easily switch between low and high speeds, giving you more control when you need to.
 It can hold altitude, and Trajectory Flight is also helpful.